-If you're an upper-class student
+If you're an upper-division student

 If you've never conducted any research, many of the same steps a first-year student must do to learn about research apply to you as well.

 The most important aspect you will need to learn initially is “what is research?” within your academic field or discipline.
 One of the best ways to do this is to talk with faculty members about their research.
-For example, if a faculty member for one of your classes talks about something that you find interesting (especially if they talk about it in relation to their own research), go to that faculty member's office hours and ask him or her to tell you more about it.
+For example, if a faculty member for one of your classes talks about something that you find interesting (especially if they talk about it in relation to their own research), go to that faculty member's office hours and ask them to tell you more about it.
 If you find their research particularly compelling, ask them how you can learn more about it or even how you can get involved in doing this kind of research.